What is Cornell University and what is Information Technology @ Cornell?

-The Director of Infrastructure Services will work as a supportive leader to deliver the best services and solutions possible to Cornell.
-This role has a direct impact on the overall success of Cornell by identifying and responding to dynamic Infrastructure challenges technology opportunities through entrepreneurial problem solving and excellent customer service.
+The Director of Applications Services will work as a supportive leader to deliver the best services and solutions possible to Cornell.
+This role has a direct impact on the overall success of Cornell by identifying and responding to dynamic IT application challenges through entrepreneurial problem solving and excellent customer service.

 From an organizational structure standpoint, you will report directly to the CIO of the university and be a member of the IT leadership team.
-You will have a team of ~ 42 and be a leader who ensures their full potential.
-By providing guidance and mentorship, you will work to create a culture of teamwork, collaboration, inspiration and innovation.
+You will have a team of ~40 and be a leader who ensures their fullest potential.
+By providing guidance and mentorship, you will work to create a culture of team work, collaboration, inspiration and innovation.

 Additionally, you will: